Freire: History

 The Andrades took advantage of this family's prestige and titles using the Freire coat of arms since the Andrades did not belong to any order of chivalry.
 In turn the Freires tapped into a new source of wealth, it was a mutually beneficial alliance.
 Members of the Freire family gave rise powerful noblemen in Portugal during the time of the reconquista.
 King Pedro I entrusted his son John who later became D. João I (John I) King of Portugal, to Don Nuno Freire de Andrade the master of the Order of Christ, which was the converted Order of the Temple by King Pedro's father, King Dinis I of Portugal, since the Templars had been made extinct by a papal bull in 1318.
 Although an exception was made for the Templars' holdings in the Kingdoms of Aragon, Castile, Portugal and Mallorca, in other kingdoms throughout Europe such as France and England the Templar's property was transferred to the Hospitallers.
-In the event, the three kings principally concerned, Edward II of England, James II of Aragon and above all Philip IV of France, publicly agreed to the Pope's plans for the Temple's riches, but all ensured that a portion remained in their own hands and or the hands of their vassals.
+In the event, the three kings principally concerned, Edward II, James II of Aragon and above all Philip IV of France, publicly agreed to the Pope's plans for the Temple's riches, but all ensured that a portion remained in their own hands and or the hands of their vassals.
 In the case of Portugal with King Dinis I this was no different although in this case the Templars were merely converted to the Order of Christ in 1318, some of the vassals to gain recognition with this were precisely the Freires.
 Again in this case there was an exception regarding the other kingdoms since they were already part of the Templars and the Hospitallers.

 The Freire family continued to have an important part in the Order of Christ until the beginning of the 20th century in Portugal until this country became a Republic.
 The Freires endured for 700 years with close ties to the Portuguese and European nobility such as the Austrians, French and Germans.

 The Freire coat of arms is recognised as being one of the oldest unchanged European coats of arms.
 It is also used under the name Freire de Andrade, although the arms belong to the Freire.